-Students with unexpected and immediate financial needs that put their continued education at risk may be eligible for assistance through the Triton Emergency Fund, technology through the Triton Loaner Technology Program, or additional financial assistance through the Office of Student Financial Aid.
+Students with unexpected and immediate financial needs that put their continued education at risk may be eligible for assistance through the Triton Emergency Fund or additional financial assistance through the Student Financial Services Office.
 Our students' stability and ability to be successful is of the utmost importance to us.
 The Student Advocacy & Care Team is here to support you and assist in navigating your situation to best identify resources and services.

-The Office of Student Financial Aid will be able to assist you in determining if you are eligible for additional aid, grants, and/or scholarships if your financial situation has changed since you completed your last FAFSA.
+The Student Financial Services Office will be able to assist you in determining if you are eligible for additional aid, grants, and/or scholarships if your financial situation has changed since you completed your last FAFSA.
 Please contact the Student Financial Services Office directly.

 The Triton Emergency Fund